 PSD2 is an initiative to encourage data sharing-only with the account holder’s consent.
-Not only will this give customers more control over their data, but it will also urge banks and tech start-ups to develop innovative apps and services.
+This will not only will this give customers more control over their data.
+It will also urge banks and tech start-ups to develop innovative apps and services.

-Open Banking is the UK arm of PSD2 and stipulates that all financial institutions must share data in a secure, standardised format.
-The non-profit organisation Open Banking Ltd. directly runs Open Banking, overseen by the CMA (Competition & Markets Authority).
+Open Banking is the UK arm of PSD2.
+It stipulates that all financial institutions must share data in a secure format.
+The non-profit organisation Open Banking Ltd. directly runs Open Banking.
+It is overseen by the CMA (Competition & Markets Authority).
 Any concerns about abiding by data protection laws come under the remit of the ICO (Information Commissioner’s Office).

 Why is Open Banking Necessary?

-Generally, UK customers are extremely loyal to their bank.
-They open an account to deposit their first pay cheque or student loan instalment and very rarely switch.
-You might consider that positive as customers can build up a working relationship with their bank, but it also leaves clients open to abuse.
+Generally, UK customers are loyal to their bank.
+They open an account to deposit their first pay cheque or student loan instalment.
+They very rarely switch accounts.
+You might consider that positive as customers can build up a working relationship with their bank.
+However, it can also leave clients open to abuse.

-Unfortunately, many loyal customers are hit with costly overdraft fees and have little incentive to put money by in a savings account to earn interest.
+Many loyal customers are hit with costly overdraft fees.
+They have little incentive to put money in a savings account to earn interest.
 These unwanted results are partly because of our reluctance to switch banks.
-The CMA is concerned that our loyalty prevents competition and innovative lenders from entering the market.
+The CMA are concerned that our loyalty prevents competition and innovative lenders from entering the market.

-Open Banking has the potential to change the entire retail banking sector and the way that we use and manage our money.
-More specifically, let’s look at three key areas where it will have a significant impact:
+Open Banking has the potential to change the entire retail banking sector.
+It also has potential to change the way that we use and manage our money.
+Let’s look at three key areas where it will have a significant impact:.